-So, we’ve decided to make Antonia our official SpokenWord Paris Writer in Residence.
-An incredibly strong poet she’s been a regular at SpokenWord (the Monday open mic) since 2006 with poems that combine a mastery of craft and a powerful voice.
+Antonia Alexandra Klimenko is our Poet in Residence.
+An incredibly strong poet she’s been a regular at SpokenWord since 2006 with poems that combine a mastery of craft and a powerful voice.
 Her poetry ranges from the courageous to the tender, the spiritual to the raunchy.